aljazerzen/lutra/website/content/_index.md

 ### Data should always carry type information

-The business logic of programs should be fully typed.
+The business logic of programs should be fully statically typed.
 Each variable should have an associated type, either annotated explicitly or preferably inferred from context.

-This improves readability of the program and validates author's assumptions about written code.
-This first guides the author when writing code, but also automates validation of these assumptions when changes to the program are made in the future.
+This improves readability of the program and validates the author's assumptions about written code.
+It first guides the author when writing code, and also automates validation of these assumptions when changes to the program are made in the future.

 ### Type information should be available to the whole toolchain

-Compilers, code editors, language servers and GUI code explorers should all have access to type information of code.
+Development tools like compilers, editors, language servers and code explorers should all have access to complete type information.

 They should be able to assist development, suggest improvements, organize code and provide insights into the codebase.